-What is Bradycardia?
+What Is Bradycardia?

 Symptoms of Bradycardia

-Symptoms of bradycardia may resemble those of other medical conditions.
-If you experience any symptoms, it is important to see a doctor for an expert diagnosis.
+Signs of bradycardia may resemble those of other medical conditions.
+If you experience any symptoms, see a doctor for an expert diagnosis.
 Symptoms of bradycardia may include:

 A pacemaker sits under your skin, near your heart.
 When it detects a slow heart rhythm, it sends a signal to speed up the heartbeat.

 To make an appointment with a Washington University arrhythmia specialist at Barnes-Jewish Hospital in St. Louis, call 314-747-1518.